ion-oset/election-test-cases/docs/notes/cvr-notes.md

 - The formal name for the document is a "Cast Vote Record _Report_".
 There is also a record type called `'CVR'` that refers to information about a given voter's cast vote.
 A `'CastVoteRecordReport'` consists of a series of `'CVR'` records as well as a formal definition of the election (in `'Election'` records) and other properties of the actual election, such as its location and the machinery used to carry it out.

+### Record Classes

+The full overview of record types in CVR is in [`Section 2: Background: Cast Vote Record Creation, Contents, and Handling`(p.
+3 (12))].
+These are a brief summary of the main ones and their subtle or confusing points.

+- The top-level record is `CastVoteRecordReport` [`Section 4.7` (p.
+26 (35)].
+It's most important sub-records are `CVR` and `Election`.
+- `Election` represents an "election defintion".
+It includes details such as what it is called, where it happened, who or what is being voted on.
+It's sub-elements are the full set of choices available to a voter in an election.
+The choices made by the voter in a `CVR` will refer back to the definitions made in an `Election`.

+    `Election`s avoid duplication by using references between types.

+    - A `Contest` describes an abstract contest being voted on.
+A contest with candidates will have `Candidate`s defined in the election, and referenced by ID in the `Contest`.
+    - Similarly a `Candidate` will keep a reference to the ID of a `Party`, with the `Party` defined separately.

+- `CVR` [`Section 4.11` (p.
+31 (40)] represents a "cast vote record".
+It includes the information which choices the voter made, whether the vote was counted, and what the details of the vote are if it needs arbitration.
+Its sub-records are concrete choices made from the menu of choices available in the `Election`.
+It refers back to the records in `Election`s.

+    `CVR` sub-elements refer to the sub-elements of `Election`.
+Some main record types that start with a `"CVR"` prefix are sub-elements of `CVR` records that refer back to sub-elements of `Election` without the prefix.

+Notes & Gotchas:

+- Not all records starting with `"CVR"` have equivalents in `Election` because some properties are only part of a CVR such as the actual choices made on the ballot.
+    - The main ones are  `Contest`/`CVRContest` and `ContestSelection`/`CVRContestSelection`.
+- In general the attributes of similar types differ significantly between the election definition and the cast vote record.
+- Not all sub-elements of a cast vote record start with `"CVR"`, only the ones that are ambiguous.
+This can be confusing when trying to remember what something is called.

 ### JSON Schema Notes

 - The schema disallows `additionalProperties`: you can't add a property to a record that's not explicitly defined in the schema